percona/percona-server-mongodb-operator/source/minikube.rst

    #. actual minikube package

-   After the installation running ``minikube start`` should download needed virtualized images, initialize and run the cluster.
-After minikube is successfully started, you can optionally run Kubernetes dashboard, which visually represents the state of your cluster.
+   After the installation running ``minikube start`` should download needed virtualized images, then initialize and run the cluster.
+After Minikube is successfully started, you can optionally run Kubernetes dashboard, which visually represents the state of your cluster.
 Executing ``minikube dashboard`` will start the dashboard and open it in your